Romeo13card/releases/README.md

 # Releases
-This repo for PBRP releases
+This repo for Recovery releases